35.1 Equity attributable to owners of the Parent - €28,325 million

 (2) Approved by the Board of Directors on November 5, 2020, and paid as from January 20, 2021 (interim dividend of €0.175 per share for a total of €1,779 million).

-The dividend for 2020 is equal to €0.358 per share, for a total amount of €3,640 million (of which €0.175 per share, for a total of €1,779 million, already paid as an interim dividend as from January 20, 2021) approved by the Board of Directors on March 18, 2020 and proposed to the Shareholders’ Meeting of May 20, 2021 at single call.
+The dividend for 2020 is equal to €0.358 per share, for a total amount of €3,640 million (of which €0.175 per share, for a total of €1,779 million, already paid as an interim dividend as from January 20, 2021) and was approved by the Shareholders’ Meeting of May 20, 2021 at single call.
 These consolidated financial statements do not take account of the effects of the distribution to shareholders of the dividend for 2020, except for the liability in respect of shareholders for the interim dividend for 2020 dividend, which was approved by the Board of Directors on November 5, 2020 for a potential maximum of €1,779 million, and paid as from January 20, 2021 net of the portion pertaining to the 3,269,152 million treasury shares held as at the record date of January 19, 2021.

 The Group’s objectives for managing capital comprise safeguarding the business as a going concern, creating value for stakeholders and supporting the development of the Group.
 In particular, the Group seeks to maintain an adequate capitalization that enables it to achieve a satisfactory return for shareholders and ensure access to external sources of financing, in part by maintaining an adequate rating.